The Mechanics of

 tenses all the time makes it sound “off.”

-English language, which is, admittedly, one of the more confusing languages out
+language, which is, admittedly, one of the more confusing languages out there,

-struggle with is the verb [to be].
-Here is the
+the verb [to be].
+Here is the correct subject-verb agreement

 He/She/It